Denver Woman Cited For Allegedly Blowing Up Urine In 7-Eleven Microwave, Told Police It Was Fake Urine

 — CBSDenver (@CBSDenver) May 6, 2018

-According to Medical Expert Comilla Sasson, one of the many quality checks conducted during a urine screening to confirm that the urine is real is making sure it is at body temperature – which is within a few degrees of 98.6.
+According to medical expert Comilla Sasson, one of the many quality checks conducted during a urine screening to confirm that the urine is real is making sure it is at body temperature – which is within a few degrees of 98.6.

 “The only kind of rationale would be that… after you’d say given a urine sample and it gets to room temperature… which we know whatever the ambient temperature is, maybe that’s 70 degrees, whatever the day is… now you feel the need to warm it up to body temperature, maybe that would be a reason to put it into a microwave.”